PoisotLab/Mangal.jl/docs/src/pkg/methods.md

 !!! note "Naming conventions"
     Functions whose name is plural (*e.g* `networks`) will return a `Vector` of their type.
 Functions whose name is singular (*e.g.* `network`) return a single object.
-All functions returning a `Vector` can also take a `query` argument (see notes below about formatting queries).
+All functions returning a `Vector` can accept `Pair` object for querying.

 In addition to the search by name (when available) and ID (for all objects), most of the functions have methods to work on other types of objects.
 For